DevGrade-Dev/hacktitude.github.io/README.md

 ### Clone the project to your local computer

 Git repository URL and credentials will be emailed to you at the start of the contest.
-Please use those details to Git clone the project into your local development environment.
+Use Git to clone the project to your local development environment.

+* git clone `repository-url`

 ### install dependencies